elgu-ucsd/hawaii-restaurant-analysis/README.md

 This feature indicates whether the restaurant name contains a Hawaiian word.
 Since the analysis focuses on naming patterns in Hawaii, this variable captures a locally relevant aspect of restaurant identity that may be associated with how the restaurant is positioned and perceived by customers.

 `has_cuisine_word`
 This feature indicates whether a restaurant name contains a cuisine-related word, such as "Thai" or "Hawaiian", both of which appear among the top 20 most common words in the univariate analysis.
-Cuisine can shape expectations around food, pricing, and a more stylized or personal dining environment, which may influence how customers evaluate and rate a restaurant.
+Cuisine can shape expectations around food, pricing, and a more stylized dining environment, which may influence how customers evaluate and rate a restaurant.

 `is_fast_food` and `is_fine_dining`
-These two features were derived from the `category` column in the original dataset using **one-hot encoding** to indicate whether a business is classified as a "Fast Food Restaurant" or "Fine Dining Restaurant".
+These two features were derived from the `category` column in the original dataset as **binary indicators** of whether a business is classified as a "Fast Food Restaurant" or "Fine Dining Restaurant".
 This helps distinguish restaurants with different dining styles, service expectations, and price ranges, which may shape customer experiences and therefore ratings.

 `price_fast_food` and `price_fine_dining`
 These two engineered **interaction terms** combine price level with restaurant type.
 This is useful because fine dining and fast food operate within very different price ranges, so the same price level may carry a different meaning depending on the type of restaurant.
-Separating these relationships helps the model interpret price within the appropriate dining context.
+Although Random Forest can learn interactions on its own, explicitly including these terms gives the model direct information about price within each dining context.

 `category_count`
 This feature represents the number of categories assigned to a restaurant on Google Maps.
 Restaurants with more categories may offer a broader range of services or fall into multiple dining classifications.
 For instance, a less specialized restaurant may be represented by several categories rather than one specific type, giving the model additional context.

 ### Model and Hyperparameter Selection
 The final model uses a **Random Forest Regressor** instead of linear regression.
 Linear regression assumes that the relationship between each feature and average rating is approximately linear, which may be too restrictive for this data.
-Random Forest was chosen because it can capture nonlinear relationships and interactions between features without requiring them to be specified manually.
+Random Forest was chosen because it can capture nonlinear relationships and interactions between features, allowing it to learn more complex patterns in the data.

 `GridSearchCV` was used to select the hyperparameters `max_depth` and `min_samples_leaf`. `max_depth` controls how complex each decision tree can be, while `min_samples_leaf` controls the minimum number of observations required in each leaf, helping prevent the model from fitting overly specific patterns.